Data Visibility

 Because it’s all part of one system, users get seamless transaction flows and a unified data model—reducing silos and improving decision-making.

-When people refer to NetSuite Oracle, they often mean that NetSuite is now part of the Oracle ecosystem.
 NetSuite was founded in 1998 and was one of the first vendors to develop web-based business applications.
 Oracle acquired NetSuite in 2016, integrating ERP, database, and cloud technologies.
+Oracle NetSuite ERP now combines Oracle’s infrastructure strength with NetSuite’s modular business suite, offering enterprise-grade performance, security, and global scalability.

-NetSuite has since scaled to become the #1 cloud-based enterprise resource planning (ERP) solution, supported by an ecosystem of partners, users, and third-party solution providers who extend, customize, and integrate NetSuite solutions.
-Oracle NetSuite ERP combines Oracle’s infrastructure robustness with NetSuite’s modular business suite, providing enterprise-grade performance, security, and global scalability.
+Since its inception, NetSuite has developed into a comprehensive business management suite and has grown to become the #1 cloud-based enterprise resource planning (ERP) solution, supported by an ecosystem of partners, users, and third-party providers who extend, customize, and integrate NetSuite solutions.

 That's where Anchor Group Comes in.